 At various times throughout the year parents are invited in to see what the children are learning and how they can help at home.
-We run parent workshops on supporting your children in learning to read and helping them in their maths.
-We recently ran a successful project to support children born in the summer term, who have, in the past, found some of the end of year expectations harder to attain.
+We run parent workshops to help support your family when helping them with their reading, writing and maths.

 Take a look at our PDF to read more information about EYFS @ Moorlands.
 EYFS-at-Moorlands-School-2021-2022